isaac11-tech/the_muezzin_final_project/README.md

 ---
 ### 2.data_processor :
--A loop that runs all the time and listens to the consumer -Every file you receive runs a process on it:
+-A loop that runs all the time and listens to the consumer
+  - Every file you receive runs a process on it:
-    -Adds a unique id to the metadata
+    - Adds a unique id to the metadata
-    -Transcribes audio to text and adds to the metadata -send the metadata to elasticsearch
+    - Transcribes audio to text and adds to the metadata
+    - send the metadata to elasticsearch
-    -by the path of the file send to mongodb uniqueid + file
+    - by the path of the file send to mongodb uniqueid + file